openpolitics/manifesto/health.md

 ## Organ Donation

 An opt-out system will be adopted for organ donation upon death, ensuring that more organs are available for clinical and research purposes.

+The organ donation wishes of the deceased will not be permitted to be overridden by family members.